Joselin-Rubert/Joselin_portfolio-using-java-javafx/README.md

-# Joselin's Premium JavaFX Portfolio Application
+# Joselin's Personal JavaFX Portfolio Application

 A ultra-modern, premium, and visually stunning desktop portfolio application built with Java and JavaFX.
 This application features a dark futuristic theme with glassmorphism design, smooth animations, and professional UI/UX.